MicrosoftDocs/cloud-adoption-framework/docs/scenarios/defense/secure.md

 Three main principles of zero trust addressed are (1) verify every session explicitly, (2) enforce the least privilege on every identity, and (3) monitor, search, and secure continuously.
 Let's dig into these principles further.

-**(1) Verify every session explicitly** - Verify refers to authentication and authorization.
+**Verify every session explicitly** - Verify refers to authentication and authorization.
 You need to authenticate and authorize every device regardless of location.
 Multifactor authentication is a common defense standard where the use of a security token supplements authentication process.

 We recommend you use an attribute-based access control (ABAC) system.
 ABAC builds on role-based access control (RBAC) and requires devices to meet extra conditions before gaining access to a resource.
 Security professionals configure the conditions to limit access and minimize the number of roles assignments needing to be managed.
 Azure Active Directory provides native ABAC capabilities so cloud identities only access authorized information.
 For more information, see [attribute-based access control](/azure/role-based-access-control/conditions-overview).

-**(2) Enforce least privileges on every identity** - The concept of least privilege access is a familiar concept in defense environments.
+**Enforce least privileges on every identity** - The concept of least privilege access is a familiar concept in defense environments.
 It’s visible at the macro-level in the mandatory access control system many defense organizations use.
 Data receives classification labels based on its sensitivity (confidential, secret, top secret), and individuals receive access to data needed to complete a task.
 Once the task is completed, access is removed.
 Access to sensitive data when not needed is a violation of the least privileged model.

 RBAC and ABAC are the core features of least privilege enforcement.
 People change roles and architecture changes, so it’s important to review access regularly to avoid privilege-creep.
 RBAC and ABAC allow teams to create a fine-grained access control system that meets the needs of an environment as access requirements change overtime.